 Which test do you need?

-Google's testing blog suggests a 70/20/10 split between unit, integration and end-to-end tests is a good, general rule of thumb.
-If a project has large number of integrations, it should have more integration tests.
-And, if you've got a huge amount of complex user interfaces, you'll probably need more end-to-end checking.
-The right mix will depend on the nature of your project.
+Google's testing blog suggests a 70/20/10 split between unit, integration and end-to-end tests as a general rule of thumb.
+If a project has a large number of integrations, it should have more integration tests.
+If an application has complex user interfaces, it will need need more end-to-end testing.
+The right mix will depend on the nature of the application and the customer base.

-If you're still struggling to decide whether you need end-to-end or integration testing, we'd be happy to lend a hand.
-Check out our blog for more information on different types of testing methods or get in touch to discuss OnPath Testing services.
+If you're still struggling to decide whether you need end-to-end or integration testing, let us help.
+Check out our testing blog for more information or get in touch to discuss how OnPath Testing services can help you maximize testing quality and customer satisfaction without exceeding your budget or delivery date.